 The very word “empire” comes from the Latin imperare: “to impose, to command.”The imperial psychology is often one of hardness and brute force.
 Temujin understood this first-hand.
 He saw how the qualities of water could be used to lure, to surround, to draw out, to disappear, to flood, and to drown imperial armies.

-When Genghis Khan reappeared in his Homeland he was like some strange figure who had survived catastrophic events, since childhood, that had spelled automatic and guaranteed death and annihilation to countless others.
-Yet there he was again; the man who had spent his entire childhood successfully evading rival tribes who had killed his father.
-They would have killed him as his murdered father’s natural successor lest he grow up to be a capable foe naturally expected to avenge his father’s murder.
+When Genghis Khan reappeared in his Homeland he was like some strange figure who had survived catastrophic events, since childhood, that would have spelled automatic and guaranteed death and annihilation to countless others.
+Yet there he was again; the relentless survivor, the man who spent his entire childhood successfully evading rival tribes who had killed his father.
+He was the one who reappeared against all odds.

-There he was again, indomitable, and come, not with a message of vengeance but with a strategy of alliance and a clear map of the dangers that were already sweeping down upon the grassy plains of the high steppes of Asia and seeking to mow down all of the Northern Peoples, friends and foes, under the imperial advance of vast platoons of behaviorally mechanized, grass-eating, order-obeying, herd-forming, rank-and-file, formation-following, human resources who were absolutely expendable to those who commanded them and would follow whatever orders were given to them, no matter how stupid, to the death.
+He came with a strategy of alliance and a clear map of the dangers that were already sweeping down upon the grassy plains of the high steppes of Asia.
+Imperial armies from the South, East and West would mow down all of the Northern Peoples, friends and foes, under the advance of vast platoons of behaviorally mechanized, grass-eating, order-obeying, herd-forming, rank-and-file, imperial soldiers who were absolutely expendable to those who commanded them.
+These soldiers would follow whatever orders were given to them, no matter how stupid, to the death.

 In the tribal way of non-imperial Peoples, one’s own People are not expendable.
 Those who lead do so by going first and by demonstrating the sort of competence, wisdom, and commitment to something greater than themselves that makes their fellows want to collaborate and assist them.